Planning Multiple Epidemic Interventions with Reinforcement Learning: Problem Formulation

-\paragraph{Actor-Critic Methods.} In contrast to the planning approaches discussed above, we consider an agent that produces a \textit{policy}. \begin{itemize} \item \textbf{Policy:} $\pi: \mathcal{S} \times \mathcal A \rightarrow [0, 1]$ is a probability distribution on the actions given a state $s$. \end{itemize} In actor-critic methods, the agent is both a \textit{critic} that learns the value of a specific state or an action, often with a neural network, and an \textit{actor}, that learns a policy, also through a neural network, as guided by the critic.
+In actor-critic methods, the agent is both a \textit{critic} that learns the value of a specific state or an action, often with a neural network, and an \textit{actor}, that learns a policy, also through a neural network, as guided by the critic.
 The agent generates an intervention plan or schedule for an initial state $s_0$, by sequentially sampling actions $a_t \sim \pi(s_t)$, simulating the next state $s_{t+1} \sim p(s_t, a_t)$, and computing the reward $r_{t} = r(s_t,a_t,s_{t+1})$, repeatedly until the time horizon $T$.

 Actor-Critic methods theoretically converge to the local maximum of the reward function \cite{actor-critic}.
 They inherently support continuous state and action spaces as the neural networks representing the actor and the critic support continuous input and output values.
 State-of-the-art actor-critic methods such as Soft Actor-Critic (SAC) \cite{sac} or Proximal Policy Optimization (PPO) \cite{ppo} have been shown to have good learning performance in a wide range of reinforcement learning tasks \cite{benchmark}.
 These methods, however, are sensitive to the setting of their hyperparameters, requiring extensive experimentation and benchmarking to appropriately tune them.
 In the following section, we test these methods on a new benchmark consisting of six different epidemic environments.